-The Curious Death of Edgar Allan Poe
+The Mysterious Death of Edgar Allan Poe

 Essential Question: What is most important in this text?
 How can I tell?
 What questions should I ask about the text?

 Enduring Understanding: Accomplished researchers employ strategies to help them research information.

 START HERE - Each team leader will copy this doc to their Google Drive.
 Then SHARE your doc with your team members so everyone may continue working, even if someone is absent.